cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ## Azure DevOps

-### Passing environment variables to Cypress when running an npm task
+### Passing environment variables to Cypress when running a custom npm task

 Start of by creating two pipeline variables in the Variables section, for the sake of this example call them foo and bar.